Fighterkeshav/Odoo-Hackathon/README.md

 ReWear is a full-stack web application that enables users to exchange clothing items within a community.
 The platform supports direct swaps, point-based redemptions, and includes an admin panel for item approval and user management.
 Users can register and log in using email/password or Google OAuth.

+🐳 **Now with Docker support!** Deploy easily using Docker containers.

 ---

 ## Features